 Opening day at Eisner Camp (2013)

-Before joining the clergy team at Fairmount Temple, Cantor Lapin served as cantor at Temple Beth-El of Great Neck in New York.
-While a student, Cantor Lapin served as the cantorial intern at B’nai Jeshurun - Barnert Temple in Franklin Lakes, NJ.
-He has also served as the student cantor at Congregation Beit Simchat Torah (CBST) in New York City.
-He completed a unit of Clinical Pastoral Education (CPE) at The Good Samaritan Hospital in Cincinnati, OH, where he worked in the mental health and the intensive care units.
-He has been a member of the religious school faculty at Temple Sha'aray Tefila and Congregation Rodeph Sholom in New York City.
-Additionally, he has spent several summers as the Director of the Nature Program (Teva) at URJ Camp Eisner in Great Barrington, MA.
+Previously, Cantor Lapin served as the cantor at Temple Beth-El of Great Neck, NY (2016–2020).
+As a student, he was a cantorial intern at B’nai Jeshurun-Barnert Temple in Franklin Lakes, NJ, and student cantor at Congregation Beit Simchat Torah (CBST) in New York City.
+He also completed Clinical Pastoral Education (CPE) at The Good Samaritan Hospital in Cincinnati, focusing on mental health and intensive care.
+Earlier in his career, he taught in the religious schools of Temple Sha’aray Tefila and Congregation Rodeph Sholom in New York City and directed the Nature Program (Teva) at URJ Camp Eisner in Great Barrington, MA.

 Cantor Lapin was born in Belarus, and grew up in Philadelphia.
 He is married to Rabbi Elle Muhlbaum, and together they are proud parents of two children.